Visyond/website-hugo/site/content/_index.md

       - text: Visualize the impact of important cells
       - text: Answer ‘what-if’ questions and compare scenarios
       - text: Visualize the drivers that change between scenarios
-      - text: 'Manage risk, run simulations and create forecasts '
+      - text: 'Analyze risks, run simulations and create forecasts '
       - text: >-
           Slice and dice your data with customizable Pivots without additional data preparation